dimitri/pgloader/web/src/mysql.md

-It's possible to use the *MATERIALIZE VIEWS* clause and give both the name and the SQL (in MySQL dialect) definition of view, then pgloader creates the view at bofore loading the data, then drops it again at the end.
+It's possible to use the *MATERIALIZE VIEWS* clause and give both the name and the SQL (in MySQL dialect) definition of view, then pgloader creates the view before loading the data, then drops it again at the end.

 ## Loading the data